emre2821/Alter_Ego/main/README.md

 * `persona_registry.py` — Maintains list and metadata of all known personas
 * `persona_builder.py` — CLI wizard to create new identities
 * `/personas/` — Directory for persona config files and echo style preferences

+### Persona Simulation

+Persona definitions live under the directory reported by `configuration.get_persona_root()` (by default `main/personas/`).
+Each persona may be expressed as `.chaos`, `.mirror.json`, or `.json`.
+You can point Alter/Ego at an existing persona library by setting `PERSONA_ROOT` or editing `alter_ego_config.yaml`.
+When no personas are detected the GUI now shows a banner with a direct link back to this section of the README.

 ---